Kim David Smith

 Smith studied Music Theatre at the Ballarat Arts Academy in Australia (BA, Music Theatre), and resides in New York City.

 In 2009 Smith was presented with the Back Stage Bistro Award for Special Achievement as an Outstanding Performer (honored alongside Liza Minnelli and Charles Aznavour).
-He was also nominated for 2009, 2010, 2011, 2012, and 2019 Manhattan Association of Cabaret (MAC) Awards in the Male Vocalist category.
+Smith was nominated for 2009, 2010, 2011, 2012, and 2019 Manhattan Association of Cabaret (MAC) Awards in the Male Vocalist category, and was nominated in the Major Artist category of the same in 2024 and 2025.
 In 2015, he was invited to be part of the concert celebrating the 100th birthday of Édith Piaf at The Town Hall in New York City, produced by Daniel Nardicio.

 Smith portrayed the Emcee in Hunter Foster's production of Cabaret at the Cape Playhouse in Dennis, Massachusetts, in 2016, and played Salome in Tristan Divincenzo's production of Oscar Wilde's Salome at the Provincetown Theater in 2017.

 Smith debuted Kim Sings Kylie, his musical salute to fellow Australian Kylie Minogue, at Joe's Pub at the Public Theater on 25 June 2018 for New York City Pride.
 Kim Sings Kylie performed in Sydney, Australia at the inaugural Sydney Cabaret Festival in July 2019.

+Smith's Marlene Dietrich-inspired program, Mostly Marlene, debuted at Club Cumming on 3 March 2020.
+Mostly Marlene was featured in Alan Cumming's Adelaide Cabaret Festival program, performing 24 and 25 June 2021 returning frequently to Club Cumming, the Post Office Cafe and Cabaret in Provincetown, MA, and to Joe's Pub at the Public Theater (2022, 2024), where he premiered a French translation of Kylie Minogue's Padam Padam by cabaret artist Gay Marshall.

+Smith participated in Carnegie Hall's "Fall of the Weimar Republic: Dancing on the Edge of a Precipice" programme, giving a musical tour of Weimar-era works at the Metropolitan Museum of Art, on April 5, 2024, as part of the museum's "Artists on Artworks" series, and also served as Emcee for "Tiergarten," a co-production between Carnegie Hall and Andrew Ousley's Death of Classical, which performed April 17, 18, and 19, 2024.
-Smith's Christmas cabaret, A Wery Weimar Christmas, debuted at Club Cumming December 16, 2019, and his Marlene Dietrich-inspired program, Mostly Marlene, debuted at Club Cumming on March 3, 2020.

-A Wery Weimar Christmas returned to Club Cumming December 16 and 18, 2020, in a streamed, virtual performance produced by Club Cumming Productions, and featured special guest performances from Alexis Michelle, Boy Radio, and Natalie Joy Johnson.
+Smith's Christmas cabaret, A Wery Weimar Christmas, debuted at Club Cumming 16 December 2019.
+A Wery Weimar Christmas returned to Club Cumming 16 and 18 December 2020, in a streamed, virtual performance produced by Club Cumming Productions, and featured special guest performances from Alexis Michelle, Boy Radio, and Natalie Joy Johnson.
 Longtime music collaborator Tracy Stark musically directed.

-Mostly Marlene was featured in Alan Cumming's Adelaide Cabaret Festival program, performing June 24 and 25, 2021.